Help: Tag Relationships

 A BUR can give warning messages depending on already existing requests.
 An example is:

-# duplicate of has blocking transitive relationships
+# has blocking transitive relationships

 These errors can appear on new implications or aliases, and means the target of them is already involved in some older requests.
 For this to work, the previous requests would need to be rejected first.